Cruises evoke a bevy of reactions from folks.

 Are they “delectably relaxing,” or “straight up… wimpy?”

-All these voices swirled through my noggin when my beau, Colin, revealed he’d snagged a 3-day cruise, 4-day Florida jaunt package at a discount… and we were scheduled to leave the day after we both finished teaching Day 180 of the school year!
+All these voices swirled through my noggin when my beau, Colin, revealed he’d snagged a 3-day cruise, 4-day Florida jaunt package at a discount for watching a time share pitch… and we were scheduled to leave the day after we both finished teaching Day 180 of the school year (with a quick trip to Miami first)!
 Ok, to be accurate, the main voice in my head when I found out was: “YESSS!!!!
 AWESOME!!!!”
 But the question remained: how exactly would the three days on that mammoth boat be?

 Did Colin get the discount because we were, as my father feared, setting sail on a vessel titled something like “Ye Olde Rust Bucket?”